Skip to content

 if isinstance(self.axes, tuple):

-for axes in self.axes:
+for axis in self.axes:

-if not isinstance(axes, int):
+if not isinstance(axis, int):

 raise ValueError("All axes must be integers.")